ionic-team/stencil/readme.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.
 In many cases, Stencil can be used as a drop in replacement for traditional frontend frameworks given the capabilities now available in the browser, though using it as such is certainly not required.

-Stencil also supports a number of key capabilities that Web Components do not, in particular Server Side Rendering (SSR) without the need to run a headless browser.
+Stencil also supports a number of key capabilities that Web Components do not, in particular Server Side Rendering (SSR) without the need to run a headless browser, and objects-as-properties (instead of just strings).

 ## Why Stencil?